lsst/schedview/devel_plan/tlbuilder.md

   - any other string column → Bokeh `Colorblind` palette with automatic `"other"` binning for overflow values
 - The same color mapping is applied to visit points across all scatter panels.
 - Each visit set can be toggled in visibility with a MultiChoice widget (optional).

+### Marker Assignment

+When visit sets are added without specifying a marker (the default), the builder automatically assigns distinct marker shapes:

+- Uses available Bokeh marker types to ensure visual distinction
+- Each visit set receives the next unused marker from the pool when possible
+- If more visit sets are added than available marker types, the system cycles through the available markers
+- Explicit markers specified via `add_visits(marker=...)` are preserved and not overridden
+- The marker legend reflects the assigned markers, enabling users to identify visit sets by shape

 ### Color Legend